openstack/swift/doc/source/deployment_guide.rst

-bind_ip             0.0.0.0     IP Address for server to bind to bind_port           6000        Port for server to bind to workers             1           Number of workers to fork
+bind_ip             0.0.0.0     IP Address for server to bind to bind_port           6000        Port for server to bind to workers             1           Number of workers to fork disable_fallocate   false       Disable "fast fail" fallocate checks if the
+                                underlying filesystem does not support it.
 ==================  ==========  =============================================

 [object-server]